 Create 301 Redirects

 If you’re eliminating or combining posts that have existing links, it’s important to set up 301 redirects.
 A 301 redirect will divert traffic to a new location without compromising the functionality or authority-passing value of the original link.
 It also shouldn’t harm your SEO strategy, as long as your new destination is relevant to the original link context and similar to the original destination.
-All links pointing to the individual “bad” posts that once occupied your blog should automatically divert traffic to your new, comprehensive post.
+All links pointing to the individual “bad” posts that once occupied your blog should automatically divert organic traffic to your new, comprehensive post.

 It’s a bit tricky to set up a 301 redirect if you don’t have any technical experience, but there are a few different routes you can take.
-If you’re using Apache, you can edit your .htaccess files, adding a line like “RedirectPermanent /obsolete-article-1.html http://www.yourdomainhere.com/new-article.html”.
+If you’re using Apache, you can edit your .htaccess files, adding a line like “RedirectPermanent /obsolete-article-1.html https://www.yourdomainhere.com/new-article.html”.

 If you’re using IIS on a Microsoft Windows Server, you can set up 301 redirects with the Internet Information Services (IIS) Manager, found in Administrative Tools in the Start menu.
 Once you select a site, you can use (or install) the URL Rewrite module.
-With it, you can add an inbound rule like “Old Domain Redirect” or “Old Page Redirect” to forward traffic from an older URL to a new one.
+With it, you can add an inbound rule like “Old Domain Redirect” or “Old Page Redirect” to forward organic traffic from an older URL to a new one.

 There are a few other alternative methods to set up a 301 redirect as well, but all of them result in the same final outcome.